itzg/saml-auth-proxy/README.md

 ### ERROR: failed to decrypt response

-If the SAML redirect results in an "Unauthorized" page and the saml-auth-proxy outputs a log like the following, then be sure to double check that the subject/CN of the generated certificate matches the FQDN of the deployed endpoint.
+If the SAML redirect results in a "Forbidden" white-page and the saml-auth-proxy outputs a log like the following, then be sure to double check that the subject/CN of the generated certificate matches the FQDN of the deployed endpoint.

 ```
 ERROR: failed to decrypt response: crypto/rsa: decryption error